How Do I Ship Electronics?

 4. Seal up your box with good tape.
 Once it’s packed, give it a good shake to make sure that nothing shifts around!
 This will ensure that the items will go through transit with a much lower risk of damage to each part.

 In any case, always opt for the right kinds of packing material.
-In our experience, materials such as air-bags, bubble wrap, and scrunched kraft paper will provide much better padding than packing peanuts!
+In our experience, materials such as air bags, bubble wrap, and scrunched kraft paper will provide much better padding than packing peanuts!
 Peanuts won’t protect as well against damage during transit for heavier items.

 Pro Tip: You might also want to consider purchasing custom packaging to ensure that your electronic items arrive unharmed.
 If you have the original packaging from when the item was first purchased, this will also do the trick!
-You can just slap the label on the outside of this box if you don’t want to drop money on external packaging.
+You can just slap the label on the outside of this box if you don’t want to drop money on the external packaging.

-Study Insurance Coverage for Shipping Electronic Items
+Research the Applicable Insurance Coverage for Sending Electronic Items

 You’ll always want to add insurance onto these shipments to cover yourself against any damage that may occur in transit.
 Before shipping your electronics, do some research to ensure that the insurance you’re using includes the items you’re shipping!
 If the insurance company excludes the items from coverage, there’s no use in spending the extra money to cover your shipment.